 Posted on Monday 20 August 2018

 There are countless reasons you may be considering leaving your current job, from relocating, to a career pivot, to simply wanting to take a break!
-Whatever the reason, it is both an exciting and daunting prospect to soon be without the financial security that comes with a regular paycheque.
+Whatever the reason is, it is both an exciting and daunting prospect to soon be without the financial security that comes with a regular paycheque.

-Job resignations are an inevitable part of your career, however require considerable financial preparation and a lot of planning.
-You’ve probably dreamed of telling your boss “I QUIT!”, but before you do here are some steps to consider:
+Job resignations are a part of building a career across multiple companies.
+However, they require considerable financial preparation and a lot of planning.
+You’ve probably dreamed of telling your boss “I QUIT!”, but before you utter that statement, here are some steps to consider:

 Build up your savings

 Realistically, six months’ worth of living expenses is a solid minimum savings goal.
-This will give you a bit of financial cushioning if the job search takes a big longer than expected, or while your own business gets up and running.
-It may seem like a big figure, but having enough savings will give you freedom from jumping straight back into any old job, just because you need some cash.
+This will give you a bit of financial cushioning if the job search takes a bit longer than expected, or while your own business gets up and running.
+It may seem like a big figure, but having enough money saved will give you freedom from jumping straight back into any old job, just because you need some cash.